Engelch/ConfigShell/doc/README.md

 ## Changelog / Release Notes

+### 250721 k8pod-get k8logs

+- k8pod-get can get an argument now which is used to limit the output of k8pod-get with `grep -E`
+- k8logs supports now the -f options for `tail -f` mode if one pod is specified

 ### 250621 cpkg fix

 Fixed a stupid error to upgrade your OS.
 You can easily do it using the `cpu` script which actually calls `cpkg upgrade`.